zerotier/lf/README.md

 LF is open source.
 It's possible to make your own LF networks and configure them however you like.
 You can even create private LF networks that *require* signatures for anyone to add records.
 These will be of interest to our enterprise customers with private air-gapped environments.

+## Local Test Mode

+Running `node-start -localtest` runs a full node in local test mode.
+Local test nodes store their state and data in a `localtest` subfolder of the LF home path (to not conflict with any full node you're running) and do not communicate over the P2P network.
+They also ignore proof of work and/or certificate requirements for new records.
+Local test nodes are good for testing software designed to store data in LF without polluting live databases with test records and junk and without having to wait for proof of work computation.

-## Creating Private Networks
+## Creating a Private Database / Network

-To create a private network you need to create your own *genesis records*.
+To create a private database/network you need to create your own *genesis records*.
 These serve as the first anchor points in the DAG (and are exempt from the normal linkage and other rules) and contain your network's configuration.

-To do this use the undocumented (in the help output) command `makegenesis`.
+To do this use the command `makegenesis`.
 Here's a simple example:

 ```text
 $ ./lf makegenesis